What is the difference between Vascular and Endovascular Interventions

 • Significant atherosclerosis with substantial blockages

-• Large or complex aneurysms that necessitate open repair
+• Large or complex aneurysms that require open repair

-• Situations where catheter access is anatomically unfeasible
+• Cases where catheter access is anatomically unfeasible

 • Peripheral artery disease with manageable blockages

-• Patients with multiple health issues are at elevated surgical risk
+• Patients with multiple comorbidities at elevated surgical risk

 • Stroke prevention via carotid artery stenting